edgeVLM: Cloud-edge Collaborative Real-time VLM based on Context Transfer: Architecture

 LVLMs, equipped with strong grounding capabilities, identifies task-relevant image regions and transmits them to the edge-side SVLMs.
 Based on this, SVLMs can proactively focus on critical visual regions from two perspectives.

-\subsubsection{Grounding-Guided Visual Representation.}
+\subsubsection{Grounding-Guided Visual Representation}

 The ROIs returned by the LVLM guide the grounding of the SVLM on historical frames.
-Most VLMs, including the Qwen-2.5-VL-3B~\cite{Qwen2.5-VL}, use a Vision Transformer (ViT) that divides a resized input image into patches and encodes them into visual tokens (e.g., 1824 tokens for a 1600 × 900 image).
-However, many of these tokens are irrelevant to the reasoning task.
+Most VLMs, including the Qwen-2.5-VL-3B~\cite{Qwen2.5-VL}, use a Vision Transformer (ViT)~\cite{dosovitskiy2020image} that divides a resized input image into patches and encodes them into visual features (e.g., 1824 features for a 1600 × 900 image).
+However, many of these features are irrelevant to the reasoning task.
 To accelerate inference and enhance focus, ROIs are mapped to corresponding patches, and only task-relevant ones are selected.
 This selection is formally defined as:

 where $\mathcal{P}$ denotes the set of all image patches, and $p_i$ is a patch whose spatial overlap with the ROI is non-empty.
 In the case of multi-object recognition, the largest ROI is selected for each target category.
-For the case illustrated in the figure, the number of features selected for projection is reduced to 49, thereby reducing the computational cost.
+For the case illustrated in Fig.~\ref{fig:archi}, the number of visual tokens selected after projection is reduced to 49, thereby reducing the computational cost.